imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 - all necessary memory being allocated, extra memory pre-allocated
 - process priority

 Handling the warm-up correctly is the key for the accurate cost estimation.
 Any Ethereum node is deemed to be fully warmed up as it is constantly processing contract functions.
-For this reason the cost estimation should remove the warm up effect.
+For this reason, the cost estimation should remove the warm up effect.

 #### Removing warm-up impact
 In the [Results section](#Results) we show that the warm-up has its impact on the first bytecode executions only.
 Any subsequent iterations tend to be more stable.
 All our final measurements have been taken as subsequent iterations, thereby discarding any negative impact.

 ### Garbage collection impact

-**TODO**

-- argument that GC impact is similar between kinds of programs/OPCODEs and doesn't skew the results (or:)
-- recommendation for GC handling
-- argument that this GC handling reflects the typical operation of EVM
+Due to its unpredictable nature, Garbage Collector can significantly skew results for individual opcodes.
+But overall it has minimal impact.
+The total cost of garbage collection can be discounted because in real-life it often happens during the period of lower activity on the EVM processing machine.
+Also, it can be linked to other EVM activities, like block preparation, network communication, PoW processing, etc.

+As the result we have taken the decision to run all the measurements with the Garbage Collector turned off.
 ### Use of benchmarking tools
-The goal of benchmarking mode is to use well known libraries that track performance in reliable and precise manner.
+The goal of benchmarking mode is to use well-known libraries that track performance in a reliable and precise manner.
 They tend to produce reproducible results and help to avoid common pitfalls while measuring execution time.
 In our approach we use the following tools:
 - evmone: [hayai](https://github.com/nickbruun/hayai)
 - Go Ethereum: [Go Testing](https://pkg.go.dev/testing#Benchmark) package
 - Nethermind: [DotNetBenchmark](https://benchmarkdotnet.org/articles/overview.html)

 These tools were selected as industry standards for respective languages.
-They all minimize influence and variability of: caching, warmups, memory allocation, garbage collection, process management, external programs impact and clock measurements.
+They all minimize the influence and variability of: caching, warmups, memory allocation, garbage collection, process management, external programs impact and clock measurements.
 If configured properly, these tools help to alleviate the unfavorable impacts of cache, warm-up and garbage collector.

-We use benchmarking tools in addition to the main measurements methods.
+We use benchmarking tools in addition to the main measurement methods.
 This helps us to confirm that negative impacts have been accurately taken into the account.

 ### EVM engine overhead cost
 Not only each instruction bears a cost, but also preparation for bytecode execution has some impact on total time.
-For simple functions the cost of preparation can exceed the actual cost of execution.
+For simple functions, the cost of preparation can exceed the actual cost of execution.
 Therefore, it is necessary to estimate it correctly.

 These certain 'preparation' steps are executed before every bytecode.
 They are performed no matter how long or complicated the bytecode is.
 This tend to be constant, so the longer program takes, the more negligible it becomes.
 Ideally the cost of overhead should be estimated and expressed in the same units as opcodes cost.